KondakovArtem/atlassian-webresource-webpack-plugin/README.md

 value is necessary to provide in order to support loading of asynchronous chunks, as well as arbirary (non-JavaScript) resources.

-### `amdProvider` (Required)

-The web-resource-key that provides the product for which this plugin is build with the AMD-runtime.
-E.g:
-    - "jira.webresources:almond" for Jira
-    - "confluence.web.resources:almond" for Confluence
-    - "com.atlassian.bitbucket.server.bitbucket-web:require-lite" for Bitbucket
-    - "bamboo.web.resources:lib-almond" for Bamboo

 ### `xmlDescriptors` (Required)

 An absolute filepath to where the generated XML should be output to.
 This should point to a sub-directory